ayton-village/website/council/content/_index.md

 ## Community Survey

 The deadline for submitting the Community Survey 2025 has now passed.
 Thank you to all who took part.
+We are analysing the results and will be sharing our findings soon.

 ## Next Meeting